California prosecutes kidnapping for ransom under Penal Code 209.

-California harshly punishes individuals who kidnap someone else for monetary gains under Penal Code 209.
-Attempting to commit extortion as part of kidnapping also has serious results.
+Aggravated kidnapping is the act of taking a person for ransom or reward, or to commit another crime like rape or robbery.
+California harshly punishes individuals who commit aggravated kidnapping under Penal Code 209.
+Attempting to commit extortion as part of kidnapping also has serious consequences.

 There are several charges similar to PC 209 in California.
-Get additional answers to your questions by calling the Simmrin Law Group at (310) 997-4688.
+Get additional answers to your questions by calling the Simmrin Law Group today.
+We will build the best defense for your case.

-Defining the Act of Kidnapping for Ransom in California
+Defining the Act of Aggravated Kidnapping in California

 It’s important to understand the definition of kidnapping before getting into the specifics about PC 209 charges.
 Kidnapping involves taking another person a “substantial distance” without their permission.
 Generally, kidnapping only occurs through the use of force or fear.

 The court system in California uses PC 209 to prosecute individuals accused of “aggravated” kidnapping.
 There are two primary forms of aggravated kidnapping.
-Let’s review both of these criminal acts right now:
+Let’s review both of these criminal acts.

 Penal Code 209(a): Kidnapping for Ransom